Fees & Frequently Asked Questions

 How long are the appointments?

-Initial assessments and single session counselling appointments are 90 minutes (recommended).
-Subsequent appointments are 60 minutes.
+Initial assessments are 80 minutes and subsequent appointments are 60 minutes.
+Single session counselling appointments are 90 minutes.
 Home visits are longer – between 90 and 120 minutes.
 Walk and Talk appointments may be booked for 60-120 minutes.
 Brief therapy appointments are 30 – 45 minutes and may be suitable after establishing a relationship.

 Do you provide counselling, coaching, and consulting services to people in other countries?

 I can provide services to most countries and services are paid through PAYPAL.
 The exceptions are the USA and Canada due to strict licensing laws and insurance exclusions.

 What is the waiting time for an appointment?